Malcolm Guite: Career

 Guite was ordained as a priest in the Church of England in 1991.
 As a deacon he was first assigned to a parish on "the Oxmoor estate in Huntingdon".
 He described this period as not having much time for writing sonnets, saying: "being a priest and a poet feels a very natural combination now.
 It didn’t at first".
 He put poetry aside for seven years, "in order to concentrate on and learn deeply my priestly vocation, and life in my parishes was totally absorbing and demanding so it felt right to let the other fields lie fallow".

 Guite teaches in the pastoral theology graduate programme at the Cambridge Theological Federation where he frequently advises "clergy who are returning to academia to do a dissertation to reflect on their often amazing parish experiences".
 From 2003 he was chaplain and Bye-Fellow of Girton College, Cambridge.
 Guite also lectures regularly in the United States and Canada, including visiting positions at Duke Divinity School and Regent College.
 Guite describes the focus of his research interests as "the interface between theology and the arts, more specifically Theology and Literature" and "special interests in Coleridge and C. S. Lewis" as well as J. R. R. Tolkien and British poets.
 Since October 2014 Guite has been a visiting research fellow at St John's College, Durham.

 Guite performs as a singer and guitarist fronting the Cambridgeshire-based blues, rhythm and blues, and rock band Mystery Train.
 He has collaborated with Canadian singer-songwriter Steve Bell for several tracks on a 4-CD set by Bell called Pilgrimage that was released in 2014 by Signpost Music.
+Since then he has collaborated with Bell on several tracks, including The Glad Surprise (2025).
+A complete collection of their collaborations, including two previously unreleased songs and entitled The Bell and the Bard, will be released in 2026.

 In January 2017 Guite was interviewed on BBC Radio 4's Great Lives Series, together with Suzannah Lipscomb, on how C. S. Lewis had inspired her life.

 Guite writes the weekly "Poet's Corner" column for the Church Times, an Anglican newspaper.
 He has also been interviewed several times on the newspaper's podcast.